snap-stanford/snap-python/doc/source/reference/composite.rst

      .. describe:: Gen(ExpVals)

-        Clears the hash table and resizes it with a capacity of at least *ExpVals*.
+        Clears the hash set and resizes it with a capacity of at least *ExpVals*.

      .. describe:: Clr()